-We agree that there is room for further improvement and for that reason our Department is in communication and collaboration with the University's of Nicosia Technology Enhanced Learning Centre and the Distance Learning Unit to advance our services.
+However, there is room for further improvement and for that reason our Department will collaborate with the University of Nicosia Technology Enhanced Learning Centre and the Distance Learning Unit to advance our services.
 Decisions regarding changing our platform are taken centrally and affect the University as a whole.